mawrxyz/equiquote-scraper-public/README.md

    ```
 4. **Download the appropriate version of [ChromeDriver](https://chromedriver.chromium.org/home) for your system and place it in your PATH or specify its location in your code.**

-## Running the scraper

-1. **Make sure you are in the project directory and your virtual environment is activated:**
+5. **Run the scraper:**

     ```bash
-    cd your_repository
-    source venv/bin/activate
-    ```

-2. **Run the scraper:**

-    ```bash
     python scraper.py
     ```

-3. **After running the scraper, you will find the scraped data in the `data` folder.
+After running the scraper, you will find the scraped data in the `data` folder.
 The scraper increments the counter in `counter.txt` every time it runs and will stop after running five times.
-To reset it, replace the contents of `counter.txt` with "0".**
+To reset it, replace the contents of `counter.txt` with "0".

 ## (Optional) Scheduling the Scraper